KxSystems/docs/docs/license/gcp.md

 ## 5. Ownership of kdb+ software

-13. KX owns all right, title and interest in the Kdb+ Software and documentation and any Intellectual Property (whether registerable or un-registerable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the
+13. KX owns all right, title and interest in the kdb+ Software and documentation and any Intellectual Property (whether registerable or un-registerable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the